rnshmel/AirChat/README.md

 	* Magenta for self text messages

 ![Image](images/airchat-gui.png)
-*AirChat GUI showing a simple text exchnage.
+*AirChat GUI showing a simple text exchange.
 Debug information is shown in the terminal.*

+### Firmware
+Firmware is written for the STM32 using the Cube IDE.
+Initial microcontroller configuration uses the Cube MX utility.
+The firmware is essentially a large polling loop that polls the USART and SPI inputs.
+When a full message (or configuration command) is received, TX functions are called for either the CC1101 or the USART.

+In-depth code comments are available in the main C program.